 Here are some strategies for diving into summer this year:

 1) First, celebrate summer and the fewer meetings on your calendar.
 You’ve worked hard all year and you likely need some time to enjoy the greater flexibility in your schedule.
-For a few days or a week, sleep in a bit, catch up on errands and appointments (I’ll be getting my haircut finally!), or enjoy lunch with a colleague.
+For a few days, sleep in, catch up on errands and appointments (I’ll be getting my haircut finally!), or enjoy lunch with a colleague.

 5) At the beginning of the summer, “swallow the frog.”
 In the spirit of Mark Twain, early in the summer I’ll tackle the worst task, the frog that I really don’t want to do but that will sit on my shoulder, haunting me until I get it off my list.
 For some of my colleagues, the frog is their syllabi for Fall.
 For others, it might be administrative tasks.
 Either way make sure it’s the task that you know you will continue to put off unless you swallow it early on.

 8) Finally, don’t forget self-compassion.
-The path towards all goals will involve obstacles, and life happens in expected and unexpected ways.
-We may keep our goals small and realistic, and work incredibly hard all summer, and still not accomplish what we had hoped.
+The path towards all goals will involve obstacles.
+Life happens in expected and unexpected ways.
+We may keep the goals small and realistic, and work incredibly hard all summer, and still not accomplish what we had hoped.
 Practicing self-compassion doesn’t mean we become self-complacent and it doesn’t get us off the hook from our goals; it just reminds us we are human and we should be patient with ourselves.
-Self-compassion will fuel our productivity and well-being much better than regrets or being disappointed with ourselves.
+Self-compassion will fuel our productivity and well-being much better than regrets or berating ourselves.

 *NCFDD is an amazing resource for faculty at all stages in their careers.
 Check here to see if your institution has a membership and to learn more about their services.